 - The primary array and backup array will contain identical RAID 0 logical drives. - The primary array continues to be fully accessible to the operating system. - The backup array is hidden from the operating system and data on the drive is frozen.

-Note: You can use the backup array to restore the primary control to the drive is frozen. - Note: You can use the backup array to restore the primary array with its original contents.
-See Re-mirroring, Rolling Back, or Reactivating a Split Mirror Backup on page 62. - The primary array includes the designation "Split Mirror Set Primary" as the device type. - The backup array includes the designation "Split Mirror Set Backup" as the device type.
+Note: You can use the backup array to restore the primary array with its original contents.
+See Re-mirroring, Rolling Back, or Reactivating a Split Mirror Backup on page 63. - The primary array includes the designation "Split Mirror Set Primary" as the device type. - The backup array includes the designation "Split Mirror Set Backup" as the device type.